 Note that each step has a photo associated with it.
-I have tried to keep the photos small for those with hand-held devices.
+I have tried to keep the photos small in data transmission size for those with hand-held devices.
 They should be large enough for those on laptops or home computers.
 All photos are highly compressed to load quickly, and de-saturated to help conserve ink (and cost), should you decide to print.

 The basic table set-up with laser.

 Here (above) we have our basic set-up to make a hologram.
 This is known as a sand-table, and can be quickly, easily and affordably assembled in any basement, garage, or school.
 Although you can certainly make single-beam holograms on smaller systems and even table tops (such as Shoebox Holography), it is usually recommended to have a table system like this for split-beam work.
 This table measures 4 x 8 feet in size.
 You could also make a table that is 4 x 4, or even 2 x 4 in size, depending on the size of your final hologram, and how much space (length or throw) would be needed to spread out the laser light (more info later on this).

 It is filled with sand to help eliminate vibrations traveling up to its surface.
 It also floats on lightly-inflated car tire inner tubes.
 When you make a hologram, vibration and noise must be eliminated as much as possible, or else the holographic image will not be bright (at best), or not recorded at all (at worst).
 In this lesson, we will be making a hologram of a model of a human skull, which will be used in a museum of anthropology exhibit.